Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 arrays in this way.
 The size `1` dimension rule allows these "stacks" to be along any dimensions of the array, not just the last ones.

+When it comes to indexing, one of the most useful types of index for use with broadcasting is [newaxis](./multidimensional-indices/newaxis.md), which lets you easily insert size `1` dimensions into an array to make the broadcastable in a specific way.
+See [](where-newaxis-is-used).

 See the [NumPy
 documentation](https://numpy.org/doc/stable/user/basics.broadcasting.html) for
 more examples of broadcasting.